 Step 1: Educate Yourself About Alcohol Use Disorder

 If you suspect that your loved one is suffering from alcohol use disorder, a helpful first step is to learn about the disorder.
 Understanding why they engage in alcohol/substance abuse can help you gain some perspective on their situation.
 Understanding that AUD is a mental health issue can reduce the amount of resentment you may feel towards your alcoholic spouse/partner, which will allow you be more supportive.
-It may also be helpful to encourage other family members and loved ones to educate themselves about about AUD and alcohol/substance abuse, so that you are not alone throughout this difficult journey.
+It may also be helpful to encourage other family members and loved ones to educate themselves about AUD and alcohol/substance abuse, so that you are not alone throughout this difficult journey.

 You may also wish to consider attending Al-Anon meetings as part of your efforts.
 It is a support group for loved ones of alcoholics.
-It can help you and friends or family to cope with the effects of your partner’s alcohol abuse.
+It can help you and your friends or family to cope with the effects of your partner’s alcohol abuse.